Jury seated in murder trial of ex-policeman for George Floyd's death | Law-Order

 Jury seated in murder trial of ex-policeman for George Floyd's death

-A third alternate was seated on Tuesday, a white man who said he worked an accountant.
-Chauvin, 45, has pleaded not guilty to charges of second-degree murder, third-degree murder and second-degree manslaughter, saying he was following police training when he kept his knee on Floyd's neck for about 9 minutes during the deadly arrest on May 25, 2020.
+A third alternate was seated on Tuesday, a white man who said he worked as an accountant.
+Chauvin, 45, has pleaded not guilty to charges of second-degree murder, third-degree murder and second-degree manslaughter, saying he was following police training during the deadly arrest of Floyd on May 25, 2020.

+Hennepin County District Judge Peter Cahill and the lawyers in the case have questioned dozens of potential jurors in court in the last two weeks to weigh their impartiality.
+Chauvin, wearing a suit and tie, has taken extensive notes on a yellow legal pad throughout the proceedings.
+All of those interviewed said they were aware of video showing Chauvin, who is white, with his knee on the neck of Floyd as the 46-year-old Black man begged for his life.
+Almost all said they had seen at least some of the footage, which sparked global protests against police brutality and racism.

+The court has promised to preserve jurors' anonymity for the duration of the trial, which is taking place in a tower in downtown Minneapolis ringed by concrete barriers and barbed wire and patrolled by soldiers from the state's National Guard.
+Opening arguments are due to begin on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)